ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 )
 ```

-It's also worth noting that by nature of `*args` capturing all additional positional arguments, any further paramters become keyword only.
+It's also worth noting that by nature of `*args` capturing all additional positional arguments, any further parameters become keyword only.

 ------
 ```python[5,9]